 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-A Nest Thermostat is compatible with most HVAC systems.
-Google, Nest's manufacturer, offers a compatibility tool that shares questions concerning your location and current setup to see which Nest model would be compatible with your system.
+Nest thermostats are compatible with most heating and cooling systems.
+Google, Nest's manufacturer, has an online compatibility checker that presents a few questions related to your location and current setup to determine which Nest model would be compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Marshalltown.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Marshalltown.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. How Do I Manually Control My Nest Thermostat?

-Don't forget, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Don't forget, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: